CumulusNetworks/docs/content/cumulus-netq-33/Get-Started/NetQ-Basics/_index.md

 Conventional trace only traverses the data path looking for problems, and does so on a node to node basis.
 For paths with a small number of hops that might be fine, but in larger networks, it can become extremely time consuming.
-With Cumulus NetQ both the data and control paths are verified providing additional information.
+With NetQ both the data and control paths are verified providing additional information.
 It discovers misconfigurations along all of the hops in one go, speeding the time to resolution.